Summary of Leviticus

 WHO WROTE IT?

-Scholars attribute the composition of Leviticus to two primary sources, the Priestly source (P) of chapters 1-16, and the Holiness source (H) of chapters 17-26.
-There is debate over which of these sources is older, though it is agreed that both P and H are from priestly circles.
+Leviticus itself does not include any claim of authorship.
+Biblical scholars attribute its composition to two primary sources, the Priestly source (P) which is responsible for chapters 1-16, and the Holiness source (H) which is responsible for chapters 17-26.
+There is debate over which of these sources is older, though it is agreed that both P and H were from priestly circles in Israel.
 The P source is also responsible for the material that surrounds Leviticus, that is, Exodus 25-40 and Numbers 1-10, as well as other significant portions of the Pentateuch.

 WHEN WAS IT WRITTEN?

-As with all the books of the Pentateuch, Leviticus is a product of various sources and redactors.
-The book reached its final form sometime in exilic or postexilic times (late sixth to early fifth century B.C.E.), though it undoubtedly contains earlier material reflecting ancient traditions.
-Some scholars date the earliest traditions in Leviticus to the premonarchic period (twelfth to eleventh century B.C.E.).
+As with all the books of the Pentateuch, Leviticus is a product of various sources, time periods, and redactors.
+The book probably reached its final form sometime in exilic or postexilic times (late sixth to early fifth century BCE), though it likely contains earlier material.
+Some scholars date the earliest traditions in Leviticus to the pre-monarchic period (12th to 11th century BCE), though other scholars dispute this claim and date Leviticus to the Persian period (late sixth to fourth century BCE)

 WHAT’S IT ABOUT?